saltstack/salt/doc/topics/ssh/index.rst

 By default, salt-ssh will generate key pairs for ssh, the default path will be /etc/salt/pki/master/ssh/salt-ssh.rsa

-You can using ssh-copy-id(the openssh key deploy tool) to deploy key to your servers.
+You can use ssh-copy-id, (the OpenSSH key deployment tool) to deploy keys to your servers.

 .. code-block:: bash

    ssh-copy-id -i /etc/salt/pki/master/ssh/salt-ssh.rsa user@server.demo.com

-And you can create a simple shell scripts, named salt-ssh-copy-id.sh
+One could also create e a simple shell script, named salt-ssh-copy-id.sh as follows:

 .. code-block:: bash